SODALITE-EU/image-builder/README.md

 - all images are pushed to `[registry_ip]/[image]:[tag]`

 ### Tests
-Tests can be run from `REST_API/app/main/service/image_builder/TOSCA/playbooks` directory with:
+Tests can be run from [TOSCA](src/image_builder/TOSCA/playbooks) directory with:

     ./test.sh <registry_ip>

 ## REST API

+### Openapi spec
+Image Builder REST API is build using [Openapi specification](openapi-spec.yml).

 ### Prerequisites

     - Ubuntu 20.04
-    - python 3.6 or newer
+    - python 3.8 or newer

 #### Access to docker registry